daniellansun/groovy-option-support/README.md

 # groovy-option-support [![Build Status](https://travis-ci.org/danielsun1106/groovy-option-support.svg?branch=master)](https://travis-ci.org/danielsun1106/groovy-option-support)
 Make groovy support scala-like option to avoid NPE

 When some methods can return null, we had better to indicate the NPE risk using the Option type.
+In addition, we can treat the Some object as the original object.
+In other words, we can access any method and property of the original object via the Some object.

 For example:
 ```groovy

 // examples for Option